SaxySam/Git_Instructions/README.md

 > You can also view merge conflicts using the terminal by running `git status`

-Sometimes merge conflicts can be easily resolved by simply opting to keep the incoming or local version of a file, or even sometimes manually merging the two versions of a file, for example going through and accepting lines of code from both versions of the changed file to create a new, third file that is an amalgamation of the two prior versions.
+Sometimes merge conflicts can be easily resolved by simply opting to keep the incoming or local version of a file, or even sometimes manually merging the two versions of a file, for example, going through and accepting lines of code from both versions of the changed file to create a new, third file that is an amalgamation of the two prior versions.

 Sometimes, however, merge conflicts can be much harder to fix, and can be a serious cause of headaches when multiple merge conflicts appear in your repository at once.